This post may contain affiliate links. See our Privacy Policy.

 This slow cooker red beans recipe is the ultimate in comfort food—hearty, flavorful, and deeply satisfying.
-The long, slow simmer brings out the best in dried red beans, allowing them to absorb all the savory goodness from the andouille sausage, vegetables, and Cajun seasonings.
+The long, slow simmer cooks the dried red beans perfectly, allowing them to absorb all the savory flavors from the andouille sausage, vegetables, and Cajun seasonings.

 Using the classic Louisiana “holy trinity” of onion, bell pepper, and celery, this dish is full of soul and spice.
 The slow cooker makes it incredibly easy, and mashing a few beans at the end gives the dish its signature creamy texture.
 Serve it with hot rice and a slice of cornbread, and you’ve got a warm, delicious bowl of Southern comfort.

 - Hands-off cooking.
-The slow cooker handles the long simmering time, so aside from browning the sausage and sautéing the vegetables, you’re mostly free while the beans become tender and flavorful.
+The slow cooker handles the long simmering time, so aside from browning the sausage and sautéing the vegetables, there’s very little hands-on work.

 - Spicy flavor.
-Andouille sausage, Cajun seasoning, and a long, gentle cook infuse the beans and broth with layers of spice that taste like they’ve been simmering on the stove all day.
+Andouille sausage, Cajun seasoning, and long cooking infuse the beans and broth with a flavor that tastes like they’ve been simmering on the stove all day.

 - Easy to scale and stretch.
-A pound of beans plus sausage and rice goes a long way, making this recipe ideal for feeding a family or enjoying leftovers for several days.
+A pound of beans, plus sausage and rice, goes a long way, making this recipe ideal for feeding a family or for enjoying leftovers for several days.

 - Perfect for make-ahead meals.
-Red beans reheat beautifully and even taste better the next day, so they’re great for meal prep, lunches, or freezing in portions.
+Red beans reheat beautifully and even taste better the next day, so they’re great for lunches or freezing in portions.

 Ingredient Notes